-Salted caramel apple pie bars with a sugared crust, cinnamon apples and topped with the perfect cinnamon streusel and salted caramel.
-This easy apple dessert is the definition of fall and tastes absolutely delicious.
+Salted caramel apple pie bars with a shortbread crust, cinnamon apples and topped with the perfect cinnamon streusel.
+This apple treat is easier than making pie, tastes like fall and is absolutely delicious.

 Salted Caramel Apple Pie Bars

 Caramel apple pie bars are an irresistible dessert that combines the classic flavors of apple pie or apple crisp with the rich sweetness of caramel!
-With a buttery crust, spiced apple filling and generous drizzle of salted caramel, it’s much easier to make than pie but with all the same delicious taste!
+With a buttery crust, spiced apple filling and generous drizzle of salted caramel, it’s easier than pie!

 If you’re planning on going apple picking this season, add these bars to your baking list!
-Other favorites I will be making with my apple haul include Dutch apple pie, easy apple cake and this apple fritters recipe.
+Other favorites I will be making with my apple haul include this easy apple cake and this apple fritters recipe.

 Recipe Ingredients